 Photo by Kim Powell, Loreto National Marine Park

-A final opportunity to snorkel among colorful reef fish and invertebrates will be offered on our last two days in Mexico.
+We may also visit a secluded beach for a final opportunity to snorkel among colorful reef fish and invertebrates on one of our last two days in Mexico.

 Loreto is a very quaint historical town north of La Paz with a population of only 23,000 people.
 In contrast, the population of La Paz is close to a quarter of a million.
-Afternoons may be spent exploring Loreto time, well spent.
+Afternoons may be spent exploring the town of Loreto, time well spent.

 After breakfast, we will provide transfer to the Loreto Airport for your flight home.